MrYsLab/python_banyan/docs/install.md

 ## Checking For An Existing Python Installation

 The first step in installing Python Banyan is to make sure you have Python installed on your computer.
-Python Banyan is both Python 2 and Python3 compatible, so if either version is installed on your computer, you are ready to start using Python Banyan.
+Python Banyan is both Python 2 and Python3 compatible.
+If either version is installed on your computer, you are ready to start using Python Banyan.

 If you need to install Python on your system, then Python 3 is recommended.